19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 You’ve got a few options for onward travel once you’ve finished the W Trek.
 The most obvious and popular place that hikers return to is Puerto Natales.
 Many trek packages even include a drop-off back in that town, which has become a bit of a buzzy outdoors hub in recent years, touting craft beer emporiums and wine tasting establishments.
 Puerto Natales also happens to be the best base for launching boat trips through the stunning fjords of Chilean Patagonia, including to the far-flung Tierra del Fuego for penguin watching and the Serrano Glacier a little closer by.

 You might also want to use this opportunity to cross over into Argentinian Patagonia.
-The W Trek takes you very close to the border and there are regular buses that make the trip up to towns like El Calafate (five hours) and El Chaltén (nine hours) from Puerto Natales.
-It’s a top option for continuing your adventures through the Andes, opening up hikes under the Fitz Roy (arguably the most famous mountain in Argentina) and visits to the Perito Moreno Glacier (a UNESCO site that showcases huge chunks of ice peeling off a glacier tongue).
+The W Trek takes you very close to the border and there are regular buses that make the trip up to El Calafate (6 hours) or you could do a private transfer to El Chaltén (6 hours) from Puerto Natales.
+Both locations are top options for continuing your adventures through the Andes, opening up hikes under the Fitz Roy (arguably the most famous mountain in Argentina) and visits to the Perito Moreno Glacier (a UNESCO site that showcases huge chunks of ice peeling off a glacier tongue).

 19. Visas for Chile